wes109/WesTest/README.md

 2. **BDD - Why use it?**

 The reasoning behind using Behavior Driven Development format is pretty simple:
 Create reusable steps that still fit testing standard/best practices.
 This allows for automated test engineers to save a plethora of time, while not sacrificing quality.
 Not only that, you are given an easier, more direct approach to debugging.
+To you all though, it'll look like a hot mess, as I did not separate steps into page objects.

 3. **selenium-webdriver and selenium-standalone**